-Fashion and fitness blogger Merideth Morgan ’03 uses her many platforms to reach women who are “in between”—neither small nor plus size
+Midsize body-positive blogger Merideth Morgan ’03 creates content through fashion and fitness to reach women who are “in between”—neither small nor plus size

 Ask Merideth Morgan for a one-liner about what she does, and she’ll laugh.
 “I feel like if you don’t have three or four things going on, you’re not a real New Yorker!”
-And, despite having grown up in Amherst, Massachusetts, Morgan is a real New Yorker now: a wardrobe stylist, curvy fashion blogger, model, actor, content creator, Instagram influencer, and body positivity coach.
+And, despite having grown up in Amherst, Massachusetts, Morgan is a real New Yorker now: a wardrobe stylist, midsize and curvy fashion blogger, model, actor, content creator, Instagram influencer, and self-love and body-positivity advocate.
 She is also, as her website will tell you, “Obsessed with: God, fashion, basketball, photography, and creating art.”
 We got a chance to catch up.

 Tell us more about what you do.

 I have a platform—a fashion and fitness blog—where I inspire and encourage women to love their bodies, to love the skin that they’re in.
 It’s a place for women who don’t necessarily fit into a category—not the little sizes or the plus sizes, but this in-between area, where there’s no category and women don’t see themselves represented.
 I’m trying to break down the barrier.
 Plus,I want to get more modeling work!